The Mongolian Ger

 The good thing is, if you look after your Mongolian ger correctly, it can stay in your family and be passed down for many years.
 A 70-year-old ger can still be in great condition but may need a few repairs and replacements over the years.

-Mongolian people are very eco-minded and don’t like to throw things away, but instead live with what they have and like to repair instead of replacing.
-There's not much else you can do but recycle when you in the middle of the Gobi desert.
+Mongolian people are very eco-minded and don’t like to throw things away, but instead live with what they have and like to repair instead of replace.
+There's not much else you can do but recycle when you are in the middle of the Gobi desert.

 The north side is the place of honor.
 The family shrine is placed on an altar.
 Beds are placed close to the east and west sides stacked with colorful cushions, blankets, and neatly folded bedclothes for the night.
 Everything is kept tidy.
 The west front of the ger (the man's side) keeps work equipment, such as saddle and tack, next is the calfskin sack especially for fermenting mare's milk (airbag).
 On the woman's side (east front) there are open shelves for jugs, pans, and bowls.
 As well as locate a cupboard for cooking and eating utensils.